nicholsons/reassessment-comp0035-cw2/README.md

 1. Create a project in VS Code, PyCharm or other Python IDE
 2. Create and activate a virtual Python environment.
-3. Add the coursework code, the following structure is recommended:
+3. The coursework code has the following structure:

     ```text
      my_project/